-Hikers, Walkers, or Jourer

-"Take nothing but photos, leave nothing but footprints."
+Hikers, Walkers, or Jourer "Take nothing but photos, leave nothing but footprints."

 Don't scare horses!
-Step aside about 3m away to ...
+Step aside about 3m away to let them pass.
 Don't cut across switchbacks because it can cause erosion.

 When you take your dog with you, keep it on a leash & clean up after your dog.